AI-Assisted Scientific Assessment: A Case Study on Climate Change: The AI Environment

-A common \emph{chatbox} is available to ask questions to the \assistant.
+\paragraph{Assistant Chatbox} A common \emph{chatbox} is available to ask questions to the \assistant.
 The LLM is rendered 'context-aware' by including in the input a representation of the \assistant \emph{state}: document, references, chat history etc. AI provides assistance in various other forms.
 When a user logs in, the \assistant provides a welcome message with a summary of the changes and discussion since the previous login (cf. Figure~\ref{fig:editor-screenshot}).
-The \assistant generates on demand a review of a revision, before submission, suggesting ways of improving the text based on rhetorical~\citep{Mann1988RhetoricalST,teufel-moens-2002-articles} and argumentative logic analysis~\citep{toulmin1958} of the updated report.
+The \assistant generates on demand a review of a revision, suggesting ways of improving the text based on rhetorical~\citep{Mann1988RhetoricalST,teufel-moens-2002-articles} and argumentative logic analysis~\citep{toulmin1958}.
+This is operationalized with simple zero-shot prompts which include the sources as references (\citep{brockriede1960toulmin} for Toulmin's framework).
 The \assistant also helps resolving conflicts, proposing merges of concurrent revision candidates, as in code review workflows and version control systems.